 HOW TO USE: Take this medication by mouth with or without food, usually once a day at bedtime or as directed by your doctor.Dosage is based on your medical condition and response to treatment.
 Your doctor may direct you to take a low dose at first, gradually increasing the dose to lower the chance of side effects such as shaking (tremors).Do not take this drug more often or increase the dose.
 Your symptoms will not improve any faster, and the risk for heart rhythm problems will be increased.
 Follow your doctor's directions carefully.Your doctor may order an electrocardiogram (EKG) and laboratory tests before you start this medication.
 These tests are to find out whether you are at risk for heart rhythm problems from pimozide.
 Keep all medical/lab appointments.Other drugs, such as stimulant medications (such as methylphenidate, dextroamphetamine), may occasionally worsen tics.
 Before deciding to start pimozide, your doctor may try to reduce your tics by lowering the stimulant dose.
 Consult your doctor for more details.Avoid eating grapefruit or drinking grapefruit juice while using this medication unless your doctor instructs you otherwise.
 Grapefruit can increase the amount of this medication in your bloodstream.
 Consult your doctor or pharmacist for more details.Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.Do not stop taking this medication without consulting your doctor.
 Your condition may become worse when the drug is suddenly stopped.
 Your dose may need to be gradually decreased.Tell your doctor if your condition persists or worsens.

 SIDE EFFECTS: Drowsiness, dizziness, dry mouth, blurred vision, tiredness, or weakness may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.This drug may cause muscle/nervous system problems (extrapyramidal symptoms-EPS).
 Your doctor may prescribe another medication to decrease these side effects.
 Therefore, tell your doctor immediately if you notice any of the following side effects: stiff muscles, severe muscle spasms/cramping (such as twisting neck, arching back, eyes rolling up), restlessness/constant need to move, shaking (tremor), slow/shuffling walk, drooling/trouble swallowing, mask-like expression of the face.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Some people using this medication do not have serious side effects.This medication may cause a condition known as tardive dyskinesia.
 In some cases, this condition may be permanent.
 Tell your doctor immediately if you develop any involuntary/repetitive muscle movements such as lip smacking/puckering, tongue thrusting, chewing, or finger/toe movements.In rare cases, pimozide may increase your level of a certain chemical made by the body (prolactin).
 For females, this increase in prolactin may result in unwanted breast milk, missed/stopped periods, or difficulty becoming pregnant.
 For males, it may result in decreased sexual ability, inability to produce sperm, or enlarged breasts.
-If you develop any of these symptoms, tell your doctor immediately.Tell your doctor immediately if any of these rare but very serious side effects occur: signs of infection (such as fever, persistent sore throat).Seek immediate medical attention if any of these rare but very serious side effects occur: severe dizziness, fainting, fast/slow/irregular heartbeat, seizures.This medication may rarely cause a serious condition called neuroleptic malignant syndrome (NMS).
-Seek immediate medical attention if you develop the following: fever, stiff muscles, sweating, fast/irregular heartbeat, sudden mental/mood changes (such as confusion, loss of consciousness), change in the amount of urine.A very serious allergic reaction to this drug is rare.
+If you develop any of these symptoms, tell your doctor immediately.Tell your doctor immediately if any of these rare but very serious side effects occur: signs of infection (such as fever, persistent sore throat).Seek immediate medical attention if any of these rare but very serious side effects occur: severe dizziness, fainting, slow heartbeat, seizures.This medication may rarely cause a very serious condition called neuroleptic malignant syndrome (NMS).
+Get medical help right away if you have any of the following symptoms: fever, muscle stiffness/pain/tenderness/weakness, severe tiredness, severe confusion, sweating, fast/irregular heartbeat, dark urine, change in the amount of urine.A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Report Problems to the Food and Drug Administration